32blit/32blit-sdk/docs/contributing.md

 Here enter the following commands, with your info:

- git config --global user.name "Your Name"
+$ git config --global user.name "Your Name"

- git config --global user.email "your(at)email.com"
+$ git config --global user.email "your(at)email.com"

 Replace the values inside the quotes with your name and email address, this is to identify who made the changes and how to contact you, it's not your github account info.

+If you use vi or vim, change the defualt editor to:
+$ git config --global core.editor vim

+$ git config --global merge.tool vimdiff

 [more detailed info here..](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)